Last updated on September 7th, 2019 at 07:44 pm

 - Open a Test Store – E-commerce platforms make setting up an online store to validate your t-shirt designs, quick and easy.
 Companies like Shopify helps you have an online store ready to test in 2 to 6 hours.

 4. The Quality

-Quality is the most important step for maintaining your business success.
+Quality is the most important step in maintaining your business success.
 You need branding and design to build your business, and product quality to sustain it.

 A customer might buy a shirt once, but if you have an inferior quality product, they won’t return.
 In fact, people love talking about a bad experience and putting out poor quality, means word-of-mouth hurts you.

 T-shirt and printing quality varies, and a shirt that shrinks or a design that cracks and fades means losing business.